 Take a scroll through my recent blog posts

 It can be difficult for the beginner or even the more experienced angler at first, but once your up and running the sport of match fishing can be very pleasurable.
-You will meet and learn from many friendships made from this fantastic sport, I’ve been match fishing for over 20 years now, based in Evesham, Worcestershire and have made many life long friends because of my fishing and though these pages I try to give you little hints and tips in a simple way that will help newer match anglers.
+You will meet and learn from many friendships made from this fantastic sport.
+I’ve been match fishing for over 20 years now, based in Evesham, Worcestershire and have made many life long friends.
+Though these pages I try to give you little hints and tips in a simple way that will help newer match anglers.

 These days there’s a wealth of technical information on tackle and tactics produced by many of the leading tackle companies on the internet.
-These are all excellent and a lot can be learnt by reading these articles and we now have social media which has plenty of great content out there to lean and enjoy from many of the Country’s top match anglers.
+These are all excellent and a lot can be learnt by reading these articles.
+We now have social media which has plenty of great content out there to learn from and enjoy from many of the Country’s top match anglers.

 Learning via Social media is the new norm

-So I keep the in depth tackle and tactics for these people to post on the internet for all to read and I include this content within my blogs.
+So I keep the in depth tackle and tactics for these people to post on the internet, for all to read and I include some of this content within my blogs.
 In effect everybody fishes the same tactic’s and methods because of all this information but the top anglers still seem to have an edge and regularly win.
 So it must be their thinking during matches that sets them apart from all the rest.
-This is my main aim my my blogs.
-I try to explain and decisions and changes I make during my matches and I hope you all enjoy reading them.
+This is my main aim in my blogs.
+I try to explain the decisions and changes I make during my matches.

 How it all started

 Around this time I benefited from becoming friends with an excellent local angler who got me into match fishing and got me to join a local club.
-At the time I didn’t even own a pole, he soon sorted me out and we began traveling together to matches for a couple of years.
-I learnt a lot from him during this time, but I was still very much a novice and one day he decided to stop fishing and got onto golf.
+At the time I didn’t even own a pole.
+He soon sorted me out and we began traveling together to matches for a couple of years.
+I learnt a lot from him during this time, but I was still very much a novice and then one day he decided to stop fishing and got onto golf.

 The Internet became available to the masses at the end of the 90’s and I watched countless youtube videos!
 This basically was the way forward and I spent hours on fishing pages learning and also researching the venues I fished matches on.
-There came a point with the fishing magazines when I realized a lot of the methods and tactics used had begun to be repeated and I stopped buying them.
+There came a point with the fishing magazines when I realized a lot of the methods and tactics that I had read about had began to be repeated and I stopped buying them.
 I guess this was because my fishing knowledge had also grown and I was now beginning to win matches on a regular basis.

 If your thinking about fishing competitively its great to do and when you win that big match it makes you feel great, and fishing is really to good for your mental wellbeing.
 Give it a go!